kdoeodkdokdkdkdododiieieie/kdoeodkdokdkdkdododiieieie.github.io/index.md

 * 😐 I'm **funny (sometimes)**
 * 🤓 I hate the `Sound's World` server.

+######

 I have a Discord account to chat with my friends and cool people (psst, you! but don't tell the others.)
 My user is `kodedkodie`.
-I do not have friend requests open unless if you're a friend of a friend of mine.
-My DMs are open if we have one mutual server.
-You can use my DMs if you have any music suggestions.
-Yes, this is a cry for help, I desperately need music recommendations.
-Or you can just use my DMs if you want to talk about literally ANYTHING!
+My friend requests are open if you're a friend of a friend.
+My DMs are open.

+You can use my DMs if you have any music suggestions (yes, this is a cry for help, I desperately need music recommendations) or if you want to talk about literally anything!
 To be honest, I'd prefer if you would go to the servers I talk in, like [NTTS](https://discord.gg/ntts) or [BTE](https://discord.gg/EzHjKDJJZ3).
 Just don't send me anything NSFW/NSFL.
 For more of my social media, you can go [here](https://kodedkodie.github.io/contact-me).
 I do have Reddit if I want to have a good laugh.

+######

 ## Statuses
 * **🟢 Online:** on the platform as we speak